Racist trolls sabotage NASA competition to block win by a black team

 The trolls took offense to a tweet that likened the three teen girls, who are black, to the heroines in "Hidden Figures," a film about black women who worked for NASA during the space race of the 1960s.
 Crying “reverse racism” and “feminism,” the trolls lobbied for other entrants in the contest, and encouraged their comrades to “go incognito” and vote repeatedly for other contestants in order to tip the scales.

-Mikayla Sharrieff, India Skinner, and Bria Snell are juniors at Benjamin Banneker Academic High School in Washington, D.C., and one of eight team finalists in NASA’s Optimus Prime Spinoff Promotion and Research Challenge (OPSPARC), a national competition where students research NASA technology then create something new for use in their everyday lives.
+Mikayla Sharrieff, India Skinner, and Bria Snell are juniors at Benjamin Banneker Academic High School in Washington, and one of eight team finalists in NASA’s Optimus Prime Spinoff Promotion and Research Challenge, a national competition where students research NASA technology then create something new for use in their everyday lives.

 On a mission to improve the water quality inside public schools, the girls engineered a water filtration system designed to rid drinking fountains of chlorine, copper and lead, and submitted their idea in the form of a multimedia poster.